nasiryahm/SNNSimulatorComparison/README.md

 Simulations were all single-threaded and run on machine with:
 CPU: Intel i7-4770K
 GPU: NVIDIA GTX 1070 founders edition
+OS: Ubuntu 16.04 LTS

+The installed python (conda) environment details are located in the conda\_req.txt file.

 Results of a simulation of the VogelsAbbott Benchmark with all synaptic delays set to 0.1ms
 ![0.1ms Delay Figure](Benchmarks/VogelsAbbott/_results/single_delay_comparison.png)